stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 > A geek is a nerd with a non-zero chance of having sex - Staszek Krawczyk

 While I use the word **nerd** a lot, it’s not about self-identification (here is a very stereotypical case in [White & Nerdy by "Weird Al" Yankovic](https://www.youtube.com/watch?v=N9qYF9DZPdw)).
-You don’t need to have your favourite equation, or a comic book!
+You don’t need to have your favourite equation or a comic book!
 Note that for the sake of this text, I use nerd and geek interchangeably.

 If you are highly intellectual, socially awkward person, you are likely to benefit from this blog post series.
 Just reading this blog post beyond the 140 character baseline is a good indicator that you may like its content.
-All book worms, and blog worms, are welcome!
+All bookworms, and blogworms, are welcome!

-In short, nerds are typically defined as having combination of intelligence, obsession and social awkwardness (as covered in [this classic Venn diagram](https://www.buzzfeed.com/scott/nerd-venn-diagram)).
+In short, nerds are typically defined as having a combination of intelligence, obsession and social awkwardness (as covered in [this classic Venn diagram](https://www.buzzfeed.com/scott/nerd-venn-diagram)).
 If you really want to dive into this topic:

 * [Geeks vs Nerds - Geek Studies](http://web.archive.org/web/20110829164446/http://www.geekstudies.org/2007/06/geeks-vs-nerds) by Jason Tocci (his [PhD thesis on this topic](http://repository.upenn.edu/edissertations/953/)) and links therein